boehlke/openslides-multiinstance-backend/README.md

 To fetch a new (updated) image from same source use the `--no-store` option:

-   rkt fetch --insecure-options=image --no-store docker://openslides/openslides:master
+   rkt fetch --insecure-options=image --pull-policy=update docker://openslides/openslides:master

 #### Configure OpenSlides backend directories and configuration files